boaz1e/task-management-system/README.md

 # Task Management App

 This project is a simple Task Management App with a FastAPI backend and a Streamlit frontend.
 It allows users to create, read, update, and delete tasks.
-The backend is responsible for handling data storage and retrieval, while the frontend provides a user-friendly interface to interact with the tasks.
+The backend is responsible for handling data storage (MongoDB) and retrieval, while the frontend provides a user-friendly interface to interact with the tasks.

 ## Features